Culture-404/Syn_Inquisition/_library/2024-03-19-inqusition.md

 If you wish to help inform the public, you can contribute to our Inqusition by:

-- sharing the True Name of the demons we are exorcizing
+- sharing the True Name of the demons we are exorcizing, see Law of Names
 - writing articles for Networked Publications
 - building your own Syndication Network
 - braving the demon hordes that undermine your home and showing support to those fighting against them